guyfredw/quiz-express-api/README.md

 # Quiz app Express api

-This repo contains the express api and database for the Quizz app.
+This repo contains the express api and database for the Quiz app.

 ## Important Links